 First Impressions: Avin Avant 4

-For 7 series owners, Avin is the only aftermarket nav whose dimensions allow fitment in the dash.
+For 7 series owners, Avin is the only aftermarket nav whose size (depth) allows it to fit the dash.
 It also has the most factory-like appearance, which I like.
 (Read more)

 Unlike Dynavin, the Avin is an Android headunit.
 This means it works using the Android operating system (like a phone) and requires an Internet data connection, which comes from a Wi-Fi hotspot from your phone.
 (An internal SIM card option doesn't appear to be available).
-Note the Wi-Fi connection will draw considerable battery power from your phone (you'll probably need to charge it while driving).
+Note the Wi-Fi connection will draw considerable battery power from your phone, so you'll need to keep it charging while driving.
 In short, the Avin is an in-dash phone.

-The catch is, the Avin seems to be somewhat buggy, with complaints going unanswered by their customer service (unlike Dynavin).
-See Avin discussion 1 (regarding Avant 3) and lengthy Avin discussion 2 (see recent posts for Avant 4).
+The catch is, the Avin seems to be somewhat buggy, with complaints going unanswered by their customer service (unlike Dynavin) and comes with no installation instructions.
+See lengthy Avin discussion for more (see recent posts for Avant 4).

 In the meantime, a Mk4 upgrade offers significant cost and integration advantages.
 Installing a Mk4 is mostly a plug-n-play process.
 The following notes are a collection of the finer points of this upgrade.